RaraCool/RaraCool/README.md

 Hello.
-I am Rara and I am quite new to coding in any capacity beyond Scratch.
+I am Rara, and I am quite new to coding in any capacity beyond Scratch.
 I want to make several Game Bar widgets, as well as get to a point where I can help the development of the OBS Project in any way.

 This will mean I am currently interested in learning C# and C++, however I understand that I have pretty far to go before I can do anything meaningful, but I'm looking to give it a shot!